 Find a Favorite Waterfall

 Spring showers make for breathtaking waterfalls in the Blue Ridge Mountains.
-The area is home to several waterfalls that are accessible by easy or moderate hikes, including favorites like Catawba Falls near Old Fort and the family-friendly Tom’s Creek Falls between Marion and Little Switzerland.
+The area is home to several waterfalls that are accessible by easy or moderate hikes, including favorites like Catawba Falls near Old Fort (scheduled to re-open in spring 2024.) and the family-friendly Tom’s Creek Falls between Marion and Little Switzerland.
 Or head north to Linville Falls, where the Erwins View Trail leads past four overlooks on these picturesqe falls.
 Check out our Hiking & Waterfalls Guide for more.

 Escape to the Lake